 3: When to Apply Liquid Fertilizer for Tomato Plants

-In that case, if you apply liquid fertilizer right after transplanting tomatoes, this will directly reach the roots including the broken points.
-As a result, this will burn your plant roots and causing further problems.
+In that case, if you apply liquid fertilizer right after transplanting tomatoes, this will directly reach the roots, including the broken points.
+As a result, this will burn your plant roots and cause further problems.

 So, apply liquid fertilizer at least two weeks after transplanting tomato plants.

 4: When to Feed Tomato Foliage

 Some folks say foliar fertilization can be useful in the evening.
 But I never encourage you to do that.
 Plants only uptake water at night, not nutrients.

 So, morning is the best time for tomato foliar fertilization as ground fertilizing.